Trying to Quit Smoking? Here’s What You Should Know about the Nicotine Patch

 Nicotine.
-We’ve all heard this word in relation to tobacco use, but did you know that nicotine is even more powerful than morphine?
+We’ve all heard this word concerning tobacco use, but did you know that nicotine is even more potent than morphine?
 Learn more about how to safely use nicotine in a positive way to give up cigarettes, which has many benefits for your health.
-Patricia Mallaber, M.S., R.N., A.N.P.-B.C., C.T.T.S., nurse practitioner with Wilmot Cancer Institute’s Tobacco Dependence Treatment program, answers some common questions about nicotine.
+Patricia Mallaber, DNP, RN, ANP-BC, CTTS, NCTTP, nurse practitioner and program director of Wilmot Cancer Institute’s Tobacco Dependence Treatment program, answers some common questions about nicotine.

 What is nicotine?